The Doctoral Project

 - Biblical Studies (e.g. exposition of the thought of a biblical author or text of scripture and its applicability to ministry, delineate a biblical theme across a biblical corpus and describe its contribution to contemporary ministry)

-- Student-Initiated (Projects that are not with the scope of the options above will be consider with permission from the Program Director)
+- Student-Initiated (Projects that are not within the scope of the options above will be considered with permission from the Program Director)